California Electrician Continuing Education

 #3: Pass the exam

-Assuming everything goes through with your application to renew your expired cert, you’ll get an eligibility notice from the state.
+Assuming everything goes through with your application to renew your expired certification, you’ll get an eligibility notice from the state.
 You then need to schedule your exam with PSI (the company that administers the tests for the DIR) via their website or by calling (888) 818-5831.
-To schedule online, go to this webpage, choose “California” from the jurisdiction dropdown menu, and then choose “CA Division of Labor Standards Enforcement.”
-From there, click the exam and language applicable to you.
+To schedule online, go to the PSI website, choose “California” from the jurisdiction dropdown menu, and then choose “CA Division of Labor Standards Enforcement.”

 On the top-right of the webpage you get sent to, you should see a button with a PDF logo that says “Download Candidate Information Bulletin.”
 Click it and read through the bulletin.
 It will give you lots of helpful info like what to expect, what to bring with you on the day of your exam, and exam prep tips.